Swinside: Background

 During the Late Neolithic, British society underwent a series of major changes.
-Between 3500 and 3300 BC, prehistoric Britons ceased their continual expansion and cultivation of wilderness and instead focused on settling and farming the most agriculturally productive areas of the island: Orkney, eastern Scotland, Anglesey, the upper Thames, Wessex, Essex, Yorkshire and the river valleys of the Wash.
+Between 3800 and 3200 BC, Neolithic people appear to have largely ceased their continual expansion and cultivation of wilderness, and instead focused on settling and farming the most agriculturally productive areas of the island: Orkney, eastern Scotland, Anglesey, the upper Thames, Wessex, Essex, Yorkshire and the river valleys of the Wash.

+This appears to have coincided with a wave of Irish Passage Tomb culture appearing across the west of Great Britain, with affinities with the Brú na Bóinne of eastern Ireland.
+Rock art reminiscent of this culture – dated to the mid to late Neolithic – is found across the Lake District, particularly associated with the Langdale axe factory, which quarried around a third of all known polished stone axes from Neolithic Britain.
+This culture appears to have swept up and down the coast of Great Britain, leaving megalithic stone circles and passage tombs in their wake.

-This period was also signalled by what archaeologists have interpreted as a change in religious beliefs across Britain.
+The mid to late Neolithic also signalled what archaeologists have interpreted as a change in religious beliefs across Britain.
 Communities stopped building the large chambered tombs for the dead, and instead, they began the construction of large wooden and stone circles.
 The prominent megalithic-specialist and archaeologist Aubrey Burl (2000) argued that the change from building tombs to building open air rings signalled a change in religious belief for the peoples of north-western Europe.
 As he noted; "There was a change from the cramped, gloomy chamber or a tomb to the unroofed, wide ring, a change from darkness to light, from the dead to the living, from the grave to the sky."

-Purpose

-Exactly for what purpose prehistoric Britons originally constructed stone circles is a question that continues to elude archaeologists.
-Despite this, many suggestions have been put forward, most of which argue that they were a form of a church.

-Based on his study of those examples found at Orkney in northern Scotland, the archaeologist Colin Richards suggested that the stone and wooden circles built in Late Neolithic Britain might have represented the centre of the world, or axis mundi, for those who constructed them, an idea adopted by fellow archaeologist Aaron Watson as a possibility in his discussion of why Late Neolithic peoples constructed the great ring at Avebury in southern England.